Trump awards the Medal of Honor to 3 US Army service members in a White House ceremony

 As a staff sergeant at Forward Operating Base Ghazni, Ollis was a skilled infantryman who led soldiers during an attack on the base by enemy combatants on Aug.
 28, 2013.

 Ollis, 24 at the time, first directed soldiers to a bunker before returning to the building where they had been to check for any more endangered people, according to his citation.
-He came upon a Coalition Forces officer from Poland.
+The New York City native came upon a Coalition Forces officer Lt.
+Karol Cierpica of Poland.
 They moved toward combatants who breached the base perimeter and joined other coalition forces.

 Edmonds led resistance in POW camp during World War II

-According to the White House commendation, the Germans announced on Jan.
+According to the commendation, the Germans announced on Jan.
 26, 1945, that “only Jewish-American prisoners would fall out for roll call the following morning, at the threat of execution.”

-Edmonds determined on the following day that allowing that segregation would result in the torture or death of 200 Jewish-American POWs.
+Edmonds, who enlisted from South Knoxville, Tennessee, determined that allowing that segregation would result in the torture or death of 200 Jewish American POWs.
 He directed officers to have all 1,200 American troops present themselves for roll call.

 With a German commandant enraged, Edmonds stood his ground and invoked prisoners' rights under international law.